Fiera42/AsapTime-Unity/README.md

 Once installed, you can use AsapTime by subscribing to it's update event on any object, even non-monobehaviour objects.
-You have access to `AsapTime.DeltaTime` and `AsapTime.Time` just like the regular Update() method, You can also enable a `IsInFixedUpdate` field by uncommenting the related code in the file
+You have access to `AsapTime.DeltaTime` and `AsapTime.Time` just like the regular Update() method, you can also enable a `IsInFixedUpdate` field by uncommenting the related code in the file

 ```cs
 public class SomeClass : MonoBehaviour {